cloudflare/cloudflare-docs/content/d1/platform/limits.md

 {{<Aside type="note" heading="D1 is currently in alpha">}}

 Many of these limits will increase during D1's [public alpha](/workers/platform/betas/).
-Join the [`#d1-open-alpha`](https://discord.gg/rrZXVVcKQF) channel in our Developer Discord to keep up-to-date with changes.
+Join the [`#d1-open-alpha`](https://discord.gg/rrZXVVcKQF) channel in the Cloudflare Developer Discord to keep up to date with changes.

 {{</Aside>}}